 - Applications Deadline: September 14, 2018

-- Course Level: The studentships are available to pursue the PhD programme.
+- Course Level: Scholarships are available to pursue the PhD programme.

-- Study Subject: The studentships are awarded to study Autism Research at the School of Inclusive and Special Education at DCU.
+- Study Subject: Scholarships are awarded to study Autism Research at the School of Inclusive and Special Education at DCU.

-- Number of Scholarships: Two opportunities are available.
+- Number of Scholarships: Two scholarships are available.

 - Scholarship can be taken in Ireland

 Eligible Countries: International students are eligible to apply for this scholarship.